Search

 1. Prepare the dough:

-• In a large bowl, combine 2 cups of flour, 1/2 teaspoon of salt, and warm water.
-Stir with chopsticks or a fork for about 1 minute, then knead into a ball until the sides of the bowl are clean, about 2 minutes.
+• In a bowl, combine 2 cups of flour, 1/2 teaspoon salt, and warm water.
+Stir with chopsticks or a fork for 1 minute, then knead into a ball until the bowl is clean, about 2 minutes.

-• Transfer dough to a work surface and knead until smooth, about 2 minutes.
+• In a bowl, transfer the dough to a work surface and knead until smooth, about 2 minutes.
 Wrap in plastic wrap and rest for 30 minutes.

-• Meanwhile, mix vegetable oil, 1 tablespoon flour, and 1/2 teaspoon salt in a small bowl.
+• In a bowl, mix the cooking oil, 1 tablespoon flour, and 1/2 teaspoon salt.
 Set aside.

-• Combine all dipping sauce ingredients in another bowl and set aside.
+• In a bowl, combine all dipping sauce ingredients and set aside.

 2. Form the pancakes:

-• Lightly flour your work surface.
-Divide the dough into 4 equal balls.
+• In a bowl, lightly flour your work surface and divide the dough into 4 equal balls.

-• Roll one ball into a thin 10-inch circle.
-Brush with the oil mixture and sprinkle about 1 tablespoon minced scallions over the surface.
+• In a bowl, roll one dough ball into a thin 10-inch circle.
+Brush with the oil mixture and sprinkle about 1 tablespoon minced scallions on top.

-• Roll the dough into a log, then coil it into a spiral, tucking the end underneath.
+• In a bowl, roll the dough into a log, then coil it into a spiral and tuck the end underneath.
 Cover and rest for 10 minutes.
-Repeat with the remaining dough.
+Repeat with remaining dough.

-• Flatten each spiral with your hands and roll out into a 6 to 8-inch pancake.
-It’s okay if scallions peek out.
+• In a bowl, flatten each spiral and roll into a 6–8 inch pancake.
+It’s okay if some scallions peek out.
 Cover and repeat.

 3. Cook the pancakes and serve:

-• Heat 1 tablespoon vegetable oil in a pan over medium-high heat.
+• In a pan over medium-high heat, add 1 tablespoon of cooking oil.
 Cook each pancake, flipping every minute until golden brown and crisp on both sides, about 4 minutes total.

 • Repeat with the remaining pancakes.